nebulae-official/Orion/docs/getting-started/installation.md

 ## Next Steps

-Now that you have Nebula Orion installed, check out the [Quick Start Guide](quick-start.md) to begin using it in your projects.
+Now that you have Nebula Orion installed, check out the [Quick Start Guide](quick-start.md) to begin managing your Notion workspace.